-PARKING SETBACK LINE.
-A blue dashed line establishes the parking setback line.
+The frontage requirements apply to the entire site.
+When interpreting the Regulating Plan, the establishes the parking setback line.
 On-site vehicle parking is not allowed forward of the parking setback line.
 The parking setback line applies to both surface and structured parking.
 The parking setback line typically parallels the street setback line at a distance of 30 additional feet.